 Edinburgh International Festival, Athens Epidaurus Festival, and the Vienna Arts Festival.

-Previous Seasons have seen Ms. Eaton as Dorabella in Cosi fan Tutte with Opera Ebony, Caroline in the World Premiere of Harriet Tubman: When I Have Crossed the Line to Freedom with American Opera Projects, Adalgisa in Norma with Hudson Opera Theater, Giovanna in Anna Bolena with the Musica Bella Concert Series, Lily/Annie/Strawberry Woman with in a concert version of Porgy and Bess with Syracuse Opera, Directed by Hope Clark, the U.S. premiere of von Weber's Die Drei
+Previous Seasons have seen Ms. Eaton as Dorabella in Cosi fan Tutte with Opera Ebony, Caroline in the World Premiere of Harriet Tubman: When I Have Crossed the Line to Freedom with American Opera Projects, Adalgisa in Norma with Hudson Opera Theater, Giovanna in Anna Bolena with the Musica Bella Concert Series, Lily/Annie/Strawberry Woman with in a concert version of Porgy and Bess with Syracuse Opera,

-Pintos with Bronx Opera, Mrs. Nolan in The Medium with Chelsea Opera, and the roles of Marcellina in Le Nozze di Figaro and Marthe Schwerlein in Faust with Amore Opera.
+Die Drei Pintos with Bronx Opera, Mrs. Nolan in The Medium with Chelsea Opera, and the roles of Marcellina in Le Nozze di Figaro and Marthe Schwerlein in Faust with Amore Opera.
 Patrice is a graduate of the University of Kentucky.
 She is a proud member of Sigma Alpha Iota Music Fraternity and a Lifetime and National Board Member of the National Association of Negro Musicians (NANM).